BiomedSciAI/.github/profile/README.md

 ## 👩‍💻 How can I use it?

-We are just getting started but there is already plenty of stuff you can do with BiomedSciAI.
+We have plenty of stuff you can do with BiomedSciAI.
 A good starting point is to check out the pinned repositories.
 You can find all implementation details and some examples in the docs.

 Try out the example repositories that we prepared for various applications.